I’ve been down the writing road for a while. Along the way, I learned concepts that some never hear about.

-Not every critique is something you should listen to
+Not every critique is something you should listen to.

-For the same reason I mentioned about, some critiques will be harmful.
+For the same reason I mentioned above, some critiques will be harmful.
 They’ll make you believe your story is garbage and should never be seen again.
 Because, for them, the story doesn’t connect.
 Some of their ideas of what you should change may be the exact reason another loves your story.

 But you do have to take each critic with a grain of salt.
 Some critiques can lead to the best ideas.
 Listen, but you don’t have to act on them.